chickenbellyfin/taserver-docker/windows/README.md

 ```

 #### Ports
-You must also need to open the following ports in your security group / VM firewall:
+You must also open the following ports in your security group / VM firewall:
 - TCP 7777-7778
 - UDP 7777-7778
 - TCP 9002